GautamDeepak/GEARS/Intro_RS_Prac05.md

 ```
 ![Figure 4.
 Chart 2](Prac5/chart2.PNG)

-5. On the top right cornor of the chart you have a pop-up button (highlighted in previous figure).
-Click on the button that will open the chart in next chrome tab.
-In this tab you will have the options to save the figure as PNG, or download the actual chart data in CSV.
+5. On the top right corner of the chart you have a pop-up button (highlighted in the previous figure).
+Click on the button that will open the chart in the next chrome tab.
+In this tab, you will have the options to save the figure as PNG or download the raw chart data in CSV.
 ![Figure 4.
 Chart 2](Prac5/chart3.PNG)

 ## 4. Exercises

 - Try and plot spectra for a Sentinel-2 image, instead of a Landsat-8 one.
 - Experiment with additional landcover classes
-- After completing this prac, you are ready to attempt the assessment#2
+- After completing this prac, you are ready to attempt Assessment#2

 ## 5. Complete script
 ```JavaScript